somonesummers/demoMITgcm/README.txt

 bash makeRun.sh

 	This builds, (which will return many warnings and comments) then runs (which also has a few warnings).
 When done with building and/or running you'll hear some funk sounds and get a happy ascii art face (aka (⌐■_■) ).
-Running should report "STOP NORMAL END" when done.
+	Running should report "STOP NORMAL END" when done, as well as some stats on how long it took to run.

 python ../giflookSideAvg.py
 python ../giflookMap.py -z -100 -s